 - Specialty Wear (swim wear, costumes, western wear-chaps, chinks, riding attire or hunting gear); OR

 - Non-tailored Lined or Unlined Jacket or Coat, additional pieces with jacket or coat may either be constructed or purchased.; OR

 - Tailored Coat, Blazer, Suit Jacket, or Outerwear.
 Additional pieces with coat, blazer, jacket or outerwear may either be constructed or purchased.

 - C-410-050.
 Modeled Knitted or Crocheted Clothing (Level 2 or 3) - Knitted garment using pattern stitches such as diamond, block, twist or seed/moss stitches or advanced knitting stitches such as pass slip stitch over, double-pointed needle knitting, cable, Turkish, tamerna, plait, germaine, feather and fan or knitting with one or more patterns such as Aran or Fair Isle.
 Crocheted garment using pattern stitches such as texture, shell, cluster or mesh stitches or advance crochet stitches such as afghan, broomstick, hairpin lace, design motifs or pattern stitches.
-Garment needs to be a complete outfit as in a dress, coat, or two piece ensemble (bottom and top).
+The garment can be a sweater, cardigan, dress, coat, a top and bottom, or a two-piece ensemble.

 - C-410-060.
 Modeled Shopping In Style Purchased Outfit and Written Report SF184 - Participants must be enrolled in the Shopping In Style 4-H Project to enter.
 The curriculum is developed and designed for youth ages 10 and older to help them strengthen their consumer skills when purchasing clothing.
 Participants must model a complete outfit.
 All pieces of the garment must be purchased.